 Less than one percent of patients may experience agitation, arthralgia, abdominal pain, confusion constipation, dizziness, edema, rash, renal impairment, sore throat, vertigo and/or weakness.
 Less than one patient out of a thousand experiences severe symptoms such as ataxia, anaphylaxis, loss of appetite, coma, crystalluria, encephalopathy, fatigue, hepatitis, leukopenia, neutropenia, psychotic symptoms, seizures, Stevens-Johnson syndrome, toxic epidermal necrolysis, or tremors.

+Talk to your doctor before embarking upon or altering a treatment plan.
 Stop taking Valtrex and talk to your doctor immediately if you experience side effects such as bloody diarrhea, easy bruising, fainting, fever, red spots unrelated to herpes or chicken pox, urinating less than usual or not at all or weakness.
 Call your doctor right away if you experience aggression, drowsiness, hallucinations, increased thirst, lower back pain, mood changes, no appetite, seizures, shakiness, swelling or weight gain.

 Herpes suppressive therapy is not necessarily recommended during pregnancy, but as a category B medication, there are as yet no known risks undergoing herpes suppressive therapy while pregnant or breastfeeding.
 In fact, sometimes your doctor will prescribe Valtrex during the last four weeks of pregnancy to prevent an outbreak, especially if this is the first occurrence ever.
 Taking Valtrex for the last month or so should prevent the possibility transmitting herpes to the baby during labor.
 That being said, while Valtrex may be administered to prevent an outbreak during labor, your doctor will probably not recommend herpes suppressive therapy to pregnant women during the entire pregnancy unless the total benefits outweigh the possible risks.